Start today and get one month free.

 Credit for Small Employer Health Insurance Premiums

-This credit applies only to companies with fewer than 25 full-time employees, who pay at least half of their employees’ premiums, and did not have an average payroll above $56,000 in 2023.
-Companies must also have purchased the coverage through the Small Business Health Options (SHOP) program.
+If you pay premiums for your employees' health coverage, you might be eligible for a tax credit of up to 50% of those expenses, provided certain criteria are met.
+This credit applies to companies with fewer than 25 full-time equivalent employees, who pay at least half of their employees’ premiums, and have average annual wages below $66,600 in 2025.
+Additionally, companies must purchase the coverage through the Small Business Health Options Program (SHOP).

 Which form to use: Form 8941, Credit for Small Employer Health Insurance Premiums